marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest a change for Passwords
 labels: feature
 ---